Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Connect-AzureAD.md

 # Connect-AzureAD

 ## SYNOPSIS
-Connect with an authenticated account to use Azure Active Directory cmdlet requests.
+Connects with an authenticated account to use Active Directory cmdlet requests.

 ## SYNTAX